fiskaltrust/rollout-doc/getting-started/company-roles.md

 | ![](../images/numbers/5.png) | Check the box that you read and accepted the **terms and conditions** |
 | ![](../images/numbers/6.png) | **Click** the `Sign` button                                  |

 **Done**, the selected role should now be already active for your account.
-You'll also receive an additional email confirming the activation of that role.<br /><br />
+You'll also receive an additional E-mail confirming the activation of that role.<br /><br />

 ## How to deactivate a role